srcmake/tries/README.md

 ## Deployment

-The `makefile` will compile the project with C++11 (the version was chosen arbitrarily, we're not really using any special language features).
+The `Makefile` will compile the project with C++11 (the version was chosen arbitrarily, we're not really using any special language features).

 On Linux/Mac, as long as you have GCC, the following command will compile and run the project.